 Box-office hours: The box office opens 30 minutes before the film starts.

 Theater tickets: Available online in advance, at the theatre box office, the museum’s Visitor Information Center, or by phone at 808-532-6097.

 Film admission: $12 general admission; $10 museum members.
 Children age 18 and under get FREE admission to regular film screenings!

 Matinee Rewards Card: Pick one up at the theater box office.
 When you attend three matinees, you receive a free fourth screening.

 Concession stand: In the lobby, visitors can purchase classic movie snacks and locally made goodies ($2-$6).
-Drinks include coffee, hot tea, Perrier, Shaka Tea, Bundaberg Ginger Beer, and bottled water ($2-$4.5).
+Drinks include coffee, hot tea, Perrier, Shaka Tea, and Bundaberg Ginger Beer ($2-$4.5).

 Picture a Scientist chronicles the groundswell of researchers who are writing a new chapter for women scientists.
 Biologist Nancy Hopkins, chemist Raychelle Burks, and geologist Jane Willenbring lead viewers on a journey deep into their own experiences in the sciences, ranging from brutal harassment to years of subtle slights.
 Along the way, from cramped laboratories to spectacular field stations, we encounter scientific luminaries—including social scientists, neuroscientists, and psychologists—who provide new perspectives on how to make science itself more diverse, equitable, and open to all.Science on Screen: Picture a Scientist

 What type of information do you need help with?